vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 The issue with very long vimrc files isn't so much that the amount of configuration is in itself excessive—after all, all of that power is there for a reason.
-However, if you've been programming for a while, you know from experience that it's good practice to avoid very large files that do a lot of disparate things.
+If you've been programming for a while, you know from experience that it's good practice to avoid very large files that do a lot of disparate things.
 Since Vim configuration is just code, it's no exception to this rule.
 Instead of a single mammoth configuration file, there's a strong case to be made for having a larger set of relatively smaller files that each have a role or responsibility—and those files go in `~/.vim`.

-Don't worry, this article isn't going to try to push any Vim minimalism on you.
-I'm not going to tell you to junk 90% of your configuration, or that your choices of options, plugins, and mappings are bad and wrong.
-Instead, I want to show how you can leverage the logic of Vim's `'runtimepath'`, startup sequence, and filetype-switching logic to place your configuration in the *right place*, so it loads at the *right time*.
-I'm hoping to help the Vim community along on its slow realization that we should be sharing our `.vim` directories, rather than monolithic `.vimrc` files.

-We'll learn how to do this by going through lots of specific examples of the sort of configuration often found in `.vimrc` files, and show how to place them in `~/.vim` in a sensible way.

 Applying a directory hierarchy to replace your mammoth `.vimrc` will not only help to keep your configuration manageable, it may also help with keeping Vim